The Parable of the Ten Minas

 † Also, the return of the investment differs: in the Parable of the Ten Minas, the servants report ten-fold and five-fold earnings, while in the Parable of the Talents, all the good servants doubled their investment.
 And in the former, the servants received identical gifts, while in the latter, the good servants showed identical faithfulness.

 A mina was a good sum of money equaling approximately three months’ wages.
-Ten minas amounted to nearly three years of pay.
+Today, one mina amounts to ±$14,000 (US).

 — Ten Minas